The Cognitive Area encompasses six broad areas and emphasizes laboratory and neuroimaging research and cognitive modeling in each:

 Many of the faculty in the Cognitive and Quantitative programs believe that insight into cognitive processes can only be derived through the construction and appreciation of computational models that enforce consistency and reveal the impact of interactions among component processes.
 At Ohio State, we place a strong emphasis on development, analysis and evaluation of cognitive models across a wide range of domains of inquiry.

 Exploration of the manifestation of cognitive processes in the brain is made possible by neuroimaging techniques, in particular functional magnetic resonance imaging (fMRI) and electroencephalography (EEG).
-The Siemens 3T Trio magnetic resonance imaging Total Imaging Matrix (TIM) system at the Center for Cognitive and Behavioral Brain Imaging (CCBBI, http://ccbbi.osu.edu) is available for structural and functional MRI studies.
-It is equipped with a state-of-the-art projection system, Eyelink II eye tracker, and MR compatible high-definition audio system.
+The Psychology department houses a 3T Siemens Prisma Magnetic Resonance Imaging (MRI) scanner at the Center for Cognitive and Behavioral Brain Imaging (CCBBI, http://ccbbi.osu.edu).
+The recently upgraded scanner is capable of running the latest Human Connectome Project (HCP) sequences for both structural and functional MRI studies.
+The scanner is equipped with a state-of-the-art stimulus presentation and behavioral response systems.
 Several EEG setups are also available.

 Research in cognitive development focuses on the development of attention, learning, memory, language and concept acquisition, and interactions among these components.
 Faculty study cognition in infants and young children using preferential looking, habituation, EEG, and microgenetic approaches, as well as traditional experimental techniques and physiological measures.